Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 !!!SOMETHINGS TO NOTE!!!

-I don't erp so don't ask
+I'm taken so don't even try to ask for erp, fast way to get hidden

 NO MINORS PLEASE!
 For obvious reasons I don't want my friends list to contain minors